hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ```

-3) Next I calculate the number of trips for each days in a week
+Next, I calculated the number of trips for each days in a week

 ```
 SELECT member_casual, day_of_week, COUNT(ride_id) AS total_trip